rcsb/py-rcsbsearchapi/docs/additional_examples.md

 q2 = attrs.rcsb_accession_info.initial_release_date > "2020-01-01"

 query = q1 & q2  # request_options on one query apply to all once combined
-list(query("polymer_entity"))
+list(query("polymer_entity"))  # "matching_uniprot_accession" must use return type "polymer_entity"
 ```

 ## Sort Example
-The SortBy request option can be used to control sorting of results.
+The Sort request option can be used to control sorting of results.
 By default, results are sorted by "score" in descending order.
 You can also sort by attribute name and apply filters.

 Example from [RCSB PDB Search API](https://search.rcsb.org/#sorting) page.